Trisoma® - Breathing, Asthma and Buteyko Therapy

 a final outcome of overbreathing is hypertension and hypoxia in the tissues, including the vital organs.

 Some argue that "We are under constant stress because we don't breathe enough," without really measuring the actual volume of gases inhaled.
 Typically respiratory rate and volume increase when stress increases.
-Even the Johnson & Johnson Company sponsored research by University of Miami School of Medicine (Director Tiffany Field, Ph.D.) shows that massage increased pulmonary function in asthma patients.
-One time that I was at the doctor, a nurse assistant checked my pulse, bp and respiratory rate: the assistant reported that I had 18 breaths per minute, however I measured 6-7 breaths.
-I asked how she measured it, and she stated simply that "everyone has 18-20 breaths."
-Several subsequent times at different clinics and hospitals I posed this question, and their answer was 14, 16, 18, 22... while I measured 6-10.
-Such inaccuracy may complicate conclusions by medical staff, if it is considered at all.
+The Johnson & Johnson Company sponsored research by University of Miami School of Medicine (Director Tiffany Field, Ph.D.) shows that massage increased pulmonary function in asthma patients.
+People normally slow their breathing after a massage.

 In 2005, the American Journal of Respiratory and Critical Care Medicine reported that "Hypocapnic but Not Metabolic Alkalosis Impairs Alveolar Fluid Reabsorption."
 What this means is that a low CO2 level causes blood pH to change, and more fluid build up in the lungs.
 Thus the more a person breathes, the more CO2 escapes, and more fluid may build up in the lungs.
 Buteyko theory includes the facts of the body's attempts to regulate carbonates and alkalinity.